I believe that both programming and music are at their best when they are shared experiences.

 We also all think of the musician locked in a practice room.
 For 12 hours per day - maybe more - they drill

-every detail of a performance to reach perfection.
+every detail of a performance to perfection.
 The abstract structures of the musician's thoughts are not

 so different.